G-Research/ParquetSharp/README.md

 ### Low-level API

 This closely maps to the API of Apache Parquet C++.
 It also provides reader and writer abstractions (`LogicalColumnReader` and `LogicalColumnWriter` respectively) to convert between .NET types and Parquet representations.
+This is the recommended API.

 ```csharp
 var timestamps = new DateTime[] { /* ... */ };